andres-fr/python3-template/README.md

 Optionally, you can deploy your docs into https://readthedocs.org/ by synchronizing it with your github account.
 Importing the repository should be straightforward: the page will automatically find your `conf.py` and generate the docs.
 The docs homepage of the project should provide a badge like the one at the top of this README and a link to the online docs.
 Note that the advertisment can be removed in the "Admin" tab.

+By default, it will provide two versions of the doc: `latest` and `stable`.
+As explained [here](https://docs.readthedocs.io/en/stable/versions.html), for some reason they decided that the **latest release** is deployed on `stable`, and `latest` holds conversely the `stable` release.
+Pretty confusing.
+If you want RTD to reflect the current repository's state, it is recommended to disable `latest` in settings and provide only a `stable` version.

 This repo's docs are being deployed to https://python3-template.readthedocs.io